Are you struggling to figure out how to fold your shiny new stroller?

 Many newer Graco models have a one-hand release to fold them.
 Complete steps 1–5 as above and then:

-- Locate the release handle: This is in the seat of the stroller, usually located below where your child would sit.
+- Locate the release handle: This is in the stroller’s seat, usually located below where your child sits.

 - Pull the handle: The stroller should fold in on itself, with the handles moving toward the wheels.

 If you are still unsure how your Graco stroller should fold, check your manual or visit the manufacturer’s website, where they have instructions.

 BOB makes a variety of jogging strollers, which are popular with fitness buffs.
 They have an easy-to-close fold mechanism.

 - Release the handlebar: Push in the two buttons located on both sides of the handlebar.

 - Push the handlebar: Push it forward until it clicks.

 - Engage the brake: Use your foot by pushing down on the lever.
 It’s located at the rear left side of the stroller.

 - Squeeze up the levers: These are located at the base on either side of the handlebar frame.